bateskevin/PSAtlas/docs/AddLessons.md

   * Advanced
   * Expert

  3. **Prerequisites** --> If your lessons requires modules you should put its name here.
-PWSHSchool is then going to download it before the lesson starts.
+PWSHSchool is then going to download it before the lesson starts. **This is for Modules on the Gallery**

+ 4. **Artifacts** --> If you want to load Modules that are not in the gallery you can add a Folder (the folder should have the same name as the module file it contains) to the Artifacts folder.
+The Artifacts Folder should be stored in the root folder.

  ## Step Folder